When Does $7,500 a Month for Marketing Make Sense?

 It should not be.

-The Math Has To Work
+The Department Math Has To Work

-The Owner Has To Be Busy
+The Pressure Has To Be Real

-The Business Has To Be Ready
+The Organization Has To Be Ready

 Marketing cannot fix everything.